summersmaggie/visit-australia-clone/README.md

 ## Description

-A clone of the website Australia.com, built with Angular.
+A clone of the website Australia.com, built with Angular and a database hosted on Firebase.

+View the deployed site here: https://visit-australia-clone.firebaseapp.com/.

 <kbd><img src="src/img/australia-clone.png"></img></kbd>